Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Discussion

-Having shown that the PEM-UDE approach can learn the dynamics of chaotic systems, we then consider how to learn governing equations in systems of neurons under biologically plausible constraints.
-These constraints are of two varieties: \textit{experimental} constraints on the data available, including using only data sources that can be feasibly acquired \textit{in vivo} (firing rate, membrane voltage); and \textit{neurobiological}, where the sparsity of interneuron connections can be accurately modeled.
-Experimental constraints are useful to bear in mind as they can make the method more immediately applicable, but advances in methods can often relax these constraints over time.
-Biological constraints, and connection density in particular, are more important to accurately model, as they fulfill an important role in the types of information processing possible within the brain \cite{balcioglu2023, fruengel2025}.
-We use a missing-physics approach, where the initial form of the population activity is given by a next-generation neural mass model \cite{montbrio2015, chen2022}.
-NGNMMs have shown great promise in capturing emergent properties of neuron populations while retaining the microscale parameters that are typically manipulated \textit{in vitro} \cite{coombes2019, sheheitli2024}, but rely on the assumption of all-to-all connectivity that is inherently non-physiological for most brain regions \cite{montbrio2015}.
-There have been varied attempts to sidestep this limitation and include corrections for sparsity by reweighting the degree of synaptic conductance or the distribution of synaptic currents, with varying degrees of success \cite{divolo2018, divolo2022, goldobin2019, clusella2024}.
+Having shown that the PEM-UDE approach can learn the dynamics of chaotic systems, we then considered how to learn reduced-order governing equations in systems of neurons under biologically plausible constraints.
+These constraints are of two kinds: \textit{experimental} constraints on the data available, which require using only data sources that can be feasibly acquired \textit{in vivo} (firing rate, membrane voltage); and \textit{neurobiological} constraints, where the sparsity of interneuron connections must be accurately modeled.
+Experimental constraints are worth keeping in mind because they make the method more immediately applicable, but methodological advances can often relax these over time.
+Biological constraints, and connection density in particular, are more important to model accurately, as they shape the kinds of information processing possible within the brain \cite{balcioglu2023, fruengel2025}.
+We use a missing-physics approach, where the initial form of the population activity is given by an NGNMM \cite{montbrio2015, chen2022}.
+NGNMMs capture emergent properties of neuron populations and retain the microscale parameters that are typically manipulated \textit{in vitro} \cite{coombes2019, sheheitli2024}, but they rely on the assumption of all-to-all connectivity, which is non-physiological for most brain regions \cite{montbrio2015}.
+There have been varied attempts to sidestep this limitation and include corrections for sparsity by reweighting the degree of synaptic conductance or the distribution of synaptic currents, with varying degrees of success \cite{divolo2018, goldobin2021, divolo2022, goldobin2019, clusella2024}.
 Each of these approaches comes with new assumptions and its own limitations.
-Here, we avoid this by learning a novel NGNMM as the governing equation for a population of Izhikevich neurons directly from the observations of the network itself.
-We demonstrate that the governing equations learned by this approach predict novel emergent properties that are observed directly in biology, like the shift from $\theta$ to $\alpha$ as the dominant frequency band as networks become more sparse -- a feature seen in the brain moving from densely connected regions (e.g., hippocampus) to sparsely connected regions (e.g., prefrontal cortex) \cite{lubenov2009, halgren2019}.
-These governing equations also predict that more densely connected regions will exhibit greater intraregional synchrony at rest than sparsely connected networks.
-To test this hypothesis, we compute the intraregional synchrony from three datasets of intracranial electrode recordings (rat MEC, rat prefrontal cortex, and human orbitofrontal cortex) \cite{hernandez-perez2020, peyrache2009, saez2018}.
-Across all datasets, we see that the pattern predicted by the discovered equations holds true: intraregional synchrony at rest is inversely correlated with the degree of connectivity between neurons in the region, giving us further validation that the PEM-UDE method is capable of uncovering equations that accurately describe complex biological systems.
+Here, we instead learn a reduced-order closure for an NGNMM of a simulated population of Izhikevich neurons directly from the observations of the network itself.
+The closure equations learned this way predict emergent properties that are observed directly in biology, such as the shift from $\theta$ to $\alpha$ as the dominant frequency band as networks become more sparse, a feature seen in the brain moving from densely connected regions (e.g., hippocampus) to sparsely connected regions (e.g., prefrontal cortex) \cite{lubenov2009, halgren2019}.
+The equations also predict that more densely connected regions exhibit greater intraregional synchrony at rest than sparsely connected networks.
+To test this hypothesis, we computed the intraregional synchrony from three datasets of intracranial electrode recordings (rat MEC, rat prefrontal cortex, and human orbitofrontal cortex) \cite{hernandez-perez2020, peyrache2009, saez2018}.
+The ordering seen in these datasets is consistent with the simulated model's prediction, but because connectivity was not measured directly it should be interpreted as a biological consistency check rather than causal validation.